Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Introduction

 \section{Introduction}

 Quantum computing represents a transformative shift in computational paradigms, leveraging principles such as superposition, entanglement, and quantum interference to achieve capabilities beyond classical computing \cite{nielsen2010quantum}.
-Unlike classical bits, which exist exclusively in binary states (0 or 1), Qubits can exist simultaneously in multiple states, exponentially increasing computational efficiency \cite{feynman2018simulating}, and enabling quantum computers to tackle complex problems \cite{shor1994algorithms}, as well as in optimization through quantum-enhanced machine learning \cite{salloum2024integration}.
+Unlike classical bits, which exist exclusively in binary states (0 or 1), qubits can exist simultaneously in multiple states, offering exponential speedup for certain problems \cite{feynman2018simulating}.
+This capability allows quantum computers to address highly complex problems, such as factoring large numbers \cite{shor1994algorithms}, and to enhance optimization tasks through quantum machine learning, where quantum algorithms offer potential advantages over classical approaches \cite{salloum2024integration, biamonte2017quantum}.
 The concept of quantum supremacy, wherein quantum computers outperform classical supercomputers on specific tasks, has driven substantial research in Quantum Software Engineering (QSE) \cite{arute2019quantum}.
-Quantum Software Engineering (QSE) refers to the emerging discipline that integrates the principles of quantum mechanics with systematic software engineering practices to support the design, development, and evolution of quantum software systems \cite{ahmad2022towards}.
-However, developers often face challenges in building robust and scalable quantum applications due to the difficulty of applying classical software engineering practices \cite{murillo2024quantum} and the lack of established quantum-specific best practices \cite{aparicio2024overview}.
-The prospects of quantum computing are promising, with growing expectations driving significant global investments in quantum technologies \cite{humble2019quantum}.
-Industry and academia have collaboratively launched development platforms and tools tailored for quantum programming, including IBM’s Qiskit, Google’s Cirq, Microsoft’s Q\#, and Intel’s quantum C++ extensions \cite{piattini2021toward}.
+QSE is an emerging discipline that integrates the principles of quantum mechanics with software engineering practices to support the design, development, and evolution of quantum software systems \cite{ahmad2022towards}.
+QSE has been identified as a critical research direction in the broader software engineering landscape \cite{pezze20252030}.
+However, developers often face challenges in building robust and scalable quantum applications due to the difficulty of applying classical software engineering practices \cite{murillo2024quantum, de2024quantum} and the lack of established quantum-specific best practices \cite{aparicio2024overview}.
+Despite these challenges, the increasing potential of quantum computing has driven significant global investments \cite{humble2019quantum} and led to the collaborative development of platforms and tools tailored for quantum programming, such as IBM’s Qiskit, Google’s Cirq, Microsoft’s Q\#, and Intel’s quantum C++ extensions \cite{piattini2021toward}, along with frameworks like $C2|Q\rangle$ that provide modular workflows for translating classical specifications into quantum-executable programs \cite{ye2026c2}.
 These initiatives support the growing ecosystem for QSE and facilitate structured development workflows \cite{akbar2024genetic}.
 Amidst these advancements, quantum software architecture has emerged as a critical subdiscipline \cite{yue2023challenges}.
 It provides high-level abstractions and design principles \cite{khan2023software} for constructing both quantum and hybrid quantum-classical applications \cite{weder2021hybrid}.
 Software architects play a crucial role in designing systems that align with business requirements while integrating quantum capabilities \cite{weder2020integrating}.
 However, designing robust quantum solutions remains highly challenging, especially for practitioners with little background in quantum mechanics \cite{garcia2021quantum} or quantum programming paradigms \cite{ahmad2023engineering}.
-In response, recent studies have proposed early-stage modeling approaches \cite{yue2023challenges} and architecture-centric frameworks, including extensions to well-known modeling tools such as UML \cite{perez2021modelling} and BPMN \cite{weder2020integrating} that aim to streamline the integration of quantum and classical components through clearer abstractions and modular design principles \cite{klymenko2024architectural}.
+In response, recent studies have introduced early-stage modeling approaches \cite{yue2023challenges} and architecture-centric frameworks, such as a catalog of patterns for quantum AI systems \cite{klymenko2024architectural}.
+These frameworks include extensions to well-established modeling tools, such as UML \cite{perez2021modelling} and BPMN \cite{weder2020integrating}, which aim to streamline the integration of quantum and classical components by providing clearer abstractions and promoting modular design principles.